 If you are resident by 31 December, you will have ‘life-long healthcare rights’, as long as you remain resident.
 It is likely that there will be further healthcare cooperation, but it remains to be announced.

 Therefore, in the meantime you should take out comprehensive health insurance.

 3. Right to residence

-You should not need a visa.
-Most non-EU citizens are allowed free access without a visa for 90 days in every 180.
+You will not need a visa.
+Most non-EU citizens are allowed free access without a visa for 90 days.

-You can receive your pension in Portugal if you are retired, whether you move before or after the Brexit transition period.
-You may also be able to claim certain Portuguese benefits, if you qualify, but this will depend whether you move before after the transition period.
+You can receive your pension in Portuguese if you are retired, whether you moved before or after the Brexit transition period.
+You may also be able to claim certain Portuguese benefits, if you qualify.

-Move after transition period: You will still receive your UK pension in Portugal.
-However, whether it will be up-rated each year has not yet been settled.
-The latest from the UK government is that: “the rules on entitlement to UK benefits in these countries will depend on the outcome of negotiations with the EU and may change.”
+You will still receive your UK pension in Portugal.
+However, whether it will be up-rated each hear has not yet been settled.
+The latest from the UK government is that it will be uprated until March 2023 at least.

-If you are a resident in Portugal, you can change your UK driving licence for a Portuguese permit up till the end of the transition period (although it must be registered with the Instituto da Mobilidade e de Transportes within sixty days of arrival, or you could be fined).
+If you are a resident in, you can change your UK driving licence for a Portuguese permit up till the end of the transition period.

 After the transition period, British travellers wanting to drive in Europe may need an international driving permit (IDP).
-These are available at any British Post Office over the counter.
-The countries outside the EU this is currently needed for can be seen on the official list here.
+These are available at any British Post Office over the counter for just £5.50.